anovos/anovos-docs/docs/api/data_analyzer/association_evaluator.md

         List of columns to analyse e.g., ["col1","col2"].
         Alternatively, columns can be specified in a string format, where different column names are separated by pipe delimiter “|” e.g., "col1|col2".
         "all" can be passed to include all columns for analysis.
+This is super useful instead of specifying all column names manually.
         Please note that this argument is used in conjunction with drop_cols i.e. a column mentioned in drop_cols argument is not considered for analysis even if it is mentioned in list_of_cols.
 (Default value = "all") drop_cols
         List of columns to be dropped e.g., ["col1","col2"].
         Alternatively, columns can be specified in a string format, where different column names are separated by pipe delimiter “|” e.g., "col1|col2".
+        It is most useful when coupled with the “all” value of list_of_cols, when we need to consider all columns except a few handful of them.
 (Default value = []) stats_unique
         Takes arguments for read_dataset (data_ingest module) function in a dictionary format to read pre-saved statistics on unique value count i.e. if measures_of_cardinality or uniqueCount_computation (data_analyzer.stats_generator module) has been computed & saved before.
 (Default value = {}) print_impact
+        True, False
-        True, False (Default value = False)
+        This argument is to print out the statistics.(Default value = False)

     Returns
     -------
+    DataFrame
+        [attribute,*attribute_names]

     """